Sweet, bitter, sugary and salty stories. Welcome to my world, past and present.

 Doing "Nothing" is "Something"

 List of things to do can wait till tomorrow.
 Instead, sip coffee in my pjs on the front porch and write while the birds sing and the soft breeze and checkered sunlight caress my neck ever so gently.
-Enjoying springtime in Phoenix.
+Enjoying a sunny day in Phoenix.

 Putting me first is a relatively new experience after years of doing just the opposite for bosses, family and friends.
 It’s very liberating and peaceful to not have “to do” anything.
 I never had that choice or so I believed.